How to Deal With Teenagers: Connection & Boundary Tips

 Low-escalation response examples

-• The validation-first approach: “I can see you’re really frustrated with that assignment.
-It looks like a lot.
-Do you want to take a break before we look at it?”
+- For overwhelm: “That assignment looks like a lot.
+Do you want a break before we look at it?”

-• The boundary-setting script: “I’m not going to argue about the curfew right now.
-We can discuss it tomorrow when we’re both calm.”
+- For curfew arguments: “I’m not going to argue about curfew tonight.
+We can talk tomorrow when we are both calm.”

 Creating family rules and consistent consequences